BekMart/21-practice/README.md

 I have used consistent and contrasting colours throughout the website, to ensure that all content is readable:

 - #163904 (Dark Green)
-    - The font colour of text inside the buttons and within the game rules (modal)
+    - Font colour of button text
-    - The background colour when buttons are hovered over as colours become inverted
+    - Font colour in the game rules (modal)
-    - The border of the score areas
+    - Background colour when buttons are hovered over (inverted)
-    - Outline of the animated results font
+    - Outline of the animated result text
 - #CFB006 (Gold)
-    - The main font colour for the page title
+    - Font colour for the page title
-    - The font colour for the game scores
+    - Font colour for the game scores
-    - Background color for the buttons
+    - Background color for buttons
-    - When buttons are hovered over, the font changes to this colour
+    - Font colour of buttons when hovered over (inverted)
 - #C20202 (Red)
-    - The main title outline
+    - Main title outline
-    - The animated font to display the results
+    - Animated text displaying results
 - #DDC750 (Lighter Gold)
-    - A lighter shade of the other gold used, as the background of the game rules (modal)
+    - Background of game rules (modal)

 ### Fonts

 - The main font I have chosen is 'Rye', with a back up font 'sans-serif'.
-- Theis was sourced from [Google Fonts](https://fonts.google.com/specimen/Rye)
+- This was sourced from [Google Fonts](https://fonts.google.com/specimen/Rye)

 ### Images